cx-olquinjica/X-former/README.md

 ## License

-X-former is released under the [MIT License].
+X-former is released under the [MIT License](hdhlkhf).
 You are free to use, modify, and distribute the codebase in accordance with the terms of this license.